MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-cz.md

 ## General Journal Reconciliation

 This functionality has been extended.
-Net Change in Jnl. and Balance after Posting are not designated for G/L Accounts marked as Reconciliation Account only, but for all G/L Accounts used in General Journal, and also for other account types - Bank Account, Customer, Vendor, Fixed Asset and IC Partner.
-The functionality works with amounts in General Journal line and does not calculate VAT amounts for VAT Accounts.
+Net Change in Jnl. and Balance after Posting are not designated for G/L Accounts marked as Reconciliation Account only, but for all G/L Accounts used in the general journal, and also for other account types - Bank Account, Customer, Vendor, Fixed Asset and IC Partner.
+The functionality works with amounts in general journal lines and does not calculate VAT amounts for VAT Accounts.

 |Moved, Removed, or Replaced?|Why?|When?|
 |----|----|----|